elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 For the start screen, we'll still show our basic game window with the sky, the ground, the character, and the item.
-And we also want to display some text to the player to get an idea for what to accomplish.
-Let's add a `viewStartScreen` function that will display some introductory text:
+And we also want to display some text to the player to give an idea of what to do.
+Let's add a `viewStartScreenText` function that will display some introductory text:

 ```elm